smithsrose/github-pages-with-jekyll/_posts/2020-06-15-my-first-blog-post.md

 ---
-Title: "What is the BEST type of paint?"
+title: "What is the BEST type of paint?"
-Date: 6/15/2020
+date: 6/15/2020
 ---

 Recently I've begun to paint more and experiment with different types and mediums.
 Around a month ago I started using gouache and let me tell you!